GenerGener/Candida_auris/README.md

 authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Association of Public Health Laboratories.

-# Conflicts of interest statement
+# Conflict(s) of interest
 ARG received poster bursaries from Oxford Nanopore Technologies (UK) in 2019.
 ARG is on the editorial board of *AIDS*.
+No other conflicts.

 # Feedback
 Please submit feedback as an Issue.